Recognizing Spectrum-Based Conditions

 3. Highlight patterns across systems

-Binary thinking misses cross‑system relationships.
-Pattern thinking depends on them:
+Binary thinking can miss cross-system relationships.
+Pattern thinking looks for them:

 - GI + neurological + skin changes during the same window